micans/mcl/README.md

 The paper above is the result of a long-winded review process that started in 2000 and lay dormant for a long time, for reasons not entirely untypical within the realms of scientific publishing.
+A lot more (too much) information and documentation is available at [micans.org/mcl](https://micans.org/mcl) .

 This MCL implementation is fast, threaded, and uses sparse matrices.
 It runs on a single machine and can use multiple CPUs.
 On capable hardware it can cluster